June 5 to 23, 2021

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than 4:00pm on June 6.
-Depart from Quito (UIO) anytime on or after June 24.
+Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) by 4:00pm on June 5.
+Depart from Quito, Ecuador (UIO) anytime on June 23.

-Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
-The cost of this round-trip booking will be added to your final trip balance.
+Flights we book for you: Round-trip flights between Quito and Baltra; we’ll add the flight cost to your final trip balance.

 In June, as the garua (cool/dry) season becomes more prominent and the water temperatures cool, marine life becomes more plentiful.
 You may have a better chance to encounter more Galápagos penguins, whales, and dolphins feeding in the nutrient rich, cool waters.

 Year after year, many of our travelers comment that the beautiful underwater environment was their favorite part of the safari.
 We strongly encourage you to snorkel even if you are not a strong swimmer.
-The Samba crew will always assist you if you are uncomfortable!
+The Samba crew will always assist you!
 If you elect not to snorkel, you can relax aboard the Samba.

 Yes, you will see other boats but landings and snorkel locations have a daily visitation limit.
-We will often have landings and snorkels to ourselves.
+You will often have landings and snorkels to yourselves.
 You’ll never feel as if you’re in a swarm of boats and people!

 "Everything about the trip - preparations, execution and the overall experience - far exceeded my expectations and made this the trip of a lifetime.
 On a scale of 1-10, I rate both the tour and your company a 15."